Nicki Minaj Fans Angrily Chant ‘Cardi B’ After Rapper Last-Minute Cancels French Concert

 — sluggishswag (@SLuGGiSH_SwaG_T) March 10, 2019

 Many of the angry fans were reportedly waiting at the Arkea Arena for hours before hearing the news.
-Video footage posted to Twitter shows a crowd standing before the stage as two venue workers delivered the announcement.
-The audience immediately began to “boo” as they began exiting the room, TMZ reported.
+Video footage posted to Twitter shows a crowd standing in front of the stage as two venue workers delivered the announcement.
+The audience immediately began to boo as they began exiting the room, TMZ reported.
 Toward the end of the video, a small group of concertgoers started chanting “Cardi B” repeatedly, causing several others to join in.

 Minaj and Cardi B have a history of feuding.
 The two rappers made headlines over the summer when they reportedly got into a physical altercation at a party in New York.
 For several weeks following the incident, Minaj and Cardi fought indirectly via social media.
 The feud has since seemed to settle down, but the women continue to be known as rivals.